Updated: May 11

 MIT Sloan offers a list of external fellowships, for those wishing to attend US-based schools.
 They do a great job of categorising the list by fellowships applicable to US citizens, permanent residents, and/ open to international students.

-Other websites that both provide thorough lists of private and university-based awards.
+Other websites that both provide thorough lists of private and university-based MBA scholarship awards.

-Times Higher Education has a decent list of university and merit-based scholarships, both for application for US-based and foreign institutions.
+Times Higher Education has a decent list of university and merit-based scholarships, for application for MBAs in the US and overseas

 This site provides a list of Master's degree scholarships.

-Bschools.org has a list of scholarships specifically for MBAs.
+Bschools.org has a list of specific MBA scholarships

 Edupass has a database that is great for international students looking to study abroad.

-Gograd.org has a good list, mostly for US-based schools and American citizens.
+Gograd.org has a good list of MBA scholarships, mostly for US-based schools and American citizens.
 What is nice about this page is that it breaks the opportunities down into 4 categories, general, minorities, women, and military.

-If you have missed the award deadlines or if you work for a multinational firm, then you may want to have a look at employee sponsorships.
+If you have missed the award deadlines or if you work for a multinational firm, then you may want to think about getting your company to pay for your MBA.
 Investopedia shares a list of 10 companies that will pay for your MBA, and there are many more that may be willing if you can show how your learnings will add to the business.
 Furthermore, in recent years in the UK, the government has been pushing degree apprenticeships for UK nationals where employers, your chosen university, and the local government come together to deliver a degree programme.
 If you are a British citizen this may be worth investigating further; start with UCAS.

 If your employer won't sponsor your MBA then another alternative is to speak with them about supporting you with more flexibility so that you may pursue a part-time MBA.
 Time management may be tricky, but a part-time MBA will allow you to work whilst you study and help make pursuing a degree more affordable.
 An added bonus is that you will be able to apply the theories you learn in the classroom, to your work in real-time; this is something full-time MBAs sometimes lack.

-The final financing option we have come across is student loans.
-We have purposely put this at the bottom as if you can avoid a load, it is best!
+The final financing option we have come across is student loans for MBAs.
+We have purposely put this at the bottom as if you can avoid a loan, it is best!

 If you’re studying in your home country you may be eligible for government-based financial aid, such as FAFSA in the USA.

-Private student loans are another option.
+Private student loans for MBAs are another option.
 We do not endorse any of them, but here is a short list for students that are Stateside.